View articles in the go-codec series, source at http://github.com/ugorji/go

 go-codec updates an internal version each time an incompatible change occurs to the library.

-function, we check that the generated code matches the current supporting library.
+Within an init function, we check that the generated code matches the current supporting library.

-If the check fails, we panic in the init
+If the check fails, we panic in the init so that the application never starts until

 the user updates.